Best Case Interview Books: 18 Books Ranked (2026)

 The insights into interviewer psychology are unmatched.
 Cheng explains the specific criteria interviewers use to assess candidates and what separates those who get offers from those who don't.
 You'll understand not just what to do, but why it matters.

-The book covers important distinctions that other books miss, like the difference between McKinsey's interviewer-led cases and BCG/Bain's candidate-led cases.
+The book covers important distinctions that other books miss, like the difference between McKinsey's interviewer-led cases and the candidate-led cases at BCG and Bain.
 Knowing what style to expect helps you prepare appropriately.

 Cheng writes authoritatively and personably.
-He manages to cover a lot of ground using a structure that's easy to follow.
 The anecdotes and examples make the content memorable and help illustrate key concepts.

 The book is organized into seven sections: